Varshitha-081203/Mareddy-Varshitha/README.md

 ## 🌙 About Me

-- 🔭 Currently building **data analysis projects** using Python, SQL, Excel, Power BI, and Tableau
+- 🔭 Building **data analysis projects** using Python, SQL, Excel, Power BI, and Tableau
-- 👯 Open to collaborating on **data analytics, business intelligence, and beginner ML projects**
+- 👯 Open to collaborating on **data analytics, dashboards, and beginner-level ML projects**
-- 🤝 Looking to work with **real-world datasets, analytics case studies, and insight-driven problems**
+- 🤝 Interested in working with **real-world datasets and business-driven problems**
-- 🌱 Learning **Advanced SQL, Python for Data Analysis, Power BI (DAX), and Machine Learning fundamentals**
+- 🌱 Currently learning **Advanced SQL, Python for Data Analysis, Power BI (DAX), and ML fundamentals**
 - 💬 Ask me about **data cleaning, EDA, SQL queries, Excel formulas, and Power BI dashboards**
-- ⚡ Fun fact: I genuinely enjoy transforming messy datasets into clean, meaningful stories
+- ⚡ Fun fact: I enjoy converting messy data into clean insights and meaningful visuals

 ---